 The name of the officially recognised Ename abbey beers comes from the former Benedictine Abbey of Ename, close to the Roman Brewery near Oudenaarde.

-Ename abbey was demolished in 1797 during the days of the French revolution, a time when many Belgian abbeys were closed or even razed.
+Ename abbey was demolished in 1797 during the days of the French revolution, a time when many Belgian abbeys were closed or even razed to the ground.
 Later excavations at Ename brought to light a small harbour town dating back to the early Middle Ages.

 The foundations of the abbey and the remains of that town are now an archaeological park.